Reaper (novel): Plot summary

 Melora is now ready to complete her plan by releasing Reaper into the main computer of Telecon, unaware of its ability to use CaV or control people.
 The day of the Big Turn On, Marcus Teal is held hostage by Melora during the half-hour before the Big Turn On.
 Nick and Samantha have already entered the building to stop the oncoming disaster.
 While trying to shut down the computer, Ned shows up in a trance state with a rifle.
 He begins to shoot at Nick and Samantha.
 They begin a chase through the crowd because Ned shoots Teal and takes the key card needed to shut down the computer and quarantine the virus.
 They eventually find Ned, kill him in front of thousands, and finally stop the Big Turn On.
 Barely saving the world, Microsoft takes over the project and then they end up becoming the leaders of the system.
 Nick and Samantha end up getting married.
 Nick ends up starting his computer, only to receive a blue screen —hinting that they had failed to stop Reaper.

+Critical reception

+The novel received mixed to negative reviews.
+Kirkus Reviews gave a mixed review, writing "The story moves along quite briskly...But its characters are cardboard and its denouement, which features...some of the hoariest dialogue this side of 1950s monster movies, is also a letdown."
+Publishers Weekly gave a negative review, writing "Reaper quickly loses steam under pedestrian prose and a barrage of characters cloned from other medical thrillers...turning the pages becomes a major effort."
+Melissa Rockicki, writing for Library Journal, gave a negative review, writing "Reaper never rings true because of its unbelievable characters and impossible situations."